 "traceFile": The analysis tool traced through this artifact while executing or simulating the execution of the code under test.

 The following role values denote artifacts that have changed since the baseline run.
-If baselineGuid (§3.14.5) is present on the containing run object (§3.14), its value SHALL specify the baseline run.
+If theRun.baselineGuid (§3.14.5), its value SHALL specify the baseline run.
 If any of these role values are present but baselineGuid is absent, the engineering system SHALL provide out of band information that determines the baseline run.

 "unmodified": The artifact has not been modified since the baseline run.